Updated: Apr 22

 This community chants not only for their own happiness but for the happiness of others.
 The chant is Nam Myoho Renge Kyo.
 As it was explained to me, Renge roughly translates to “non-linear cause and effect.”
 Less literal than the Law of Attraction, “Renge” means the happiness you chant for others will return to you.
 But the return may be in an unrecognizable form.
 Not unlike the Bible’s “Do unto others as you would have them do unto you.”

-In National Geographic’s docu-series, The Story of God with Morgan Freeman, Freeman explores different belief systems around the world.
-In “The Power of Miracles,” he discovers:
+In National Geographic’s docu-series, The Story of God with Morgan Freeman, Freeman explores “The Power of Miracles:”

 “Everything that happens to us is a result of things that we are connected to.
 What we call divine intervention is merely connections we weren’t aware of.
 Makes me wonder if we shouldn’t maybe stop trying so hard to control our lives and learn to ride the wave of life.”